China's daily coal output stabilises at 12 million tonnes, state planner says

-BEIJING : China's daily coal output has stabilised at 12 million tonnes, amid a raft of measures to ramp up power production, the country's state planner said on Sunday.
+BEIJING: China's daily coal output has stabilised at 12 million tonnes, amid a raft of measures to ramp up power production, the country's state planner said on Sunday (Nov 21).

-Beijing has been trying to cool a red-hot market for coal, China's main fuel for power generation, after shortages https://www.reuters.com/world/china/china-q3-gdp-growth-hits-1-year-low-raising-heat-policymakers-2021-10-17/#:~:text=BEIJINGper cent2Cper cent20Octper cent2018per cent20,inper cent20theper cent20realper cent20estateper cent20sector led to electricity rationing for industry in many regions, adding to factory gate inflation in the world's second-biggest economy.
+Beijing has been trying to cool a red-hot market for coal, China's main fuel for power generation, after shortages led to electricity rationing for industry in many regions, adding to factory gate inflation in the world's second-biggest economy.

 "Energy prices including coal prices have fallen significantly lately," the report said, citing National Development and Reform Commission (NDRC) official Zhu Xiaohai.